markosamuli/macos-machine/README.md

 Development macOS Setup
 =======================

-This is a collection of Ansible roles and tasks to setup a new developer machine as described on the Beyond Development setup on macOS documentation.
+This is a collection of Ansible roles and tasks to setup a new developer machine on macOS.

 This setup has only been tested on the macOS Sierra and not against existing installations.